Being In Your Life vs Being In Your Thinking | Blog

 STAY IN TOUCH Get weekly insights for your business, your leadership and your life delivered to your inbox!

 Barbara Patterson is the owner of a global coaching and consulting company bringing the insights of performance and fulfillment to clients around the world.
 She helps organizations, leaders, entrepreneurs and coaches access more clarity, creativity, have greater impact and higher levels of performance in work and life.
-Barb is launching the, BEYOND LIMITS BUSINESS SUMMIT this October in Portland, OR.
+Barb is the Founder of Beyond Limits in Business and is hosting the BEYOND LIMITS BUSINESS SUMMIT in Edinburgh Scotland this May.
 You can follow Barb on Linkedin ,Twitter and Instagram.
 You can also subscribe to her weekly blog on her website at barbarapatterson.com